 You can choose what information displays to teachers by default and what they can choose to show on the lesson dashboard.

 To manage these settings, go to School > Programmes > Lesson Settings (you will need the School: General Admin: Administer permission).
 Any of the columns can be made to appear as default, appear as an option for the user, or not appear at all, depending on the priorities of your school.

-The Pastoral notes column will display pastoral notes, SEN notes and safeguarding notes (regardless of whether they are pinned to the top of the student profile or not).
-We do not display behavioural notes or Child protection notes, or any other kind of pinnable note.
+The Pinned notes column will display pastoral notes, behaviour notes, SEN notes and safeguarding notes.
+We do not display Child protection notes or any other kind of pinnable note.

 Choose whether to display attendance for the past week or today in registers